jaruba/PowderPlayer/README.md

 It can do everything that a Torrent Client can, everything that a Video/Audio Player can and much more!

+Powder Player's development relies solely on donations, so if you enjoy this player, please consider [becoming a patron](https://www.patreon.com/powder_tech) or [donating](https://powder.media/donate) to ensure it's continued survival.

 **Download Links**:

 [Download the latest Stable Release](http://powder.media/download)